shisshruti/tictactoe/README.md

 # tictactoe
 An ideal AI powered Tic Tac Toe player coded using the minimax algorithm finetuned by alpha-beta pruning.
+The game's graphic interface has been coded through pygame.